ZTiKnl/sara/README.md

 15. [Apologies](https://github.com/ZTiKnl/sara#apologies)

 ### What is Sara:
-Sara is a command prompt, that listens for keyboard input or speech recognition.
+Sara is a command prompt, that listens for keyboard input or voice commands
-Sara has a voice, and is able to respond to commands through text as well as audio.
+Sara has a voice, and is able to respond to commands through text as well as audio

-Sara is my (poor) attempt at making my own Jarvis/Alexa/Hey Google/Hi Bixby/Voice Response System.
+Sara is my (poor) attempt at making my own Jarvis/Alexa/Hey Google/Hi Bixby/Voice Response System
-It runs on Node.js, on a Raspberry Pi 3B, but should be able to run on earlier versions as well as other linux distros.
+It runs on Node.js, on a Raspberry Pi 3B, but should be able to run on earlier versions as well as other linux distro
-It has internal commands, but can be extended through a self-made plugin system.
+It has internal commands, but can be extended through a self-made plugin system

-Right now, the recognized speech string is displayed in the terminal, but not processed or used in any way.
+Right now, the recognized speech string is displayed in the terminal, but not processed or used in any way
-Soon, spoken commands will be pushed to the command line, so that you have the option of 'editing' the recognition string.
+Soon, spoken commands will be pushed to the command line, so that you have the option of 'editing' the recognition string
-The functionality is there and ready, just not joined together yet.
+The functionality is there and ready, just not joined together yet
-In the future there will be an option to choose wether to write speech commands to the command line for editing, or immediately process them as they are.
+In the future there will be an option to choose wether to write speech commands to the command line for editing, or immediately process them as they are

 Sara ignores the following words at sentence start:
 ```